 On the client end, the length of each session should be considered carefully.
 Many clients have chosen to deliver their innovative and interactive content in briefer periods of time.
 With an audience sitting in front of a screen and not on–site; shorter sessions can help keep attendees engaged.

 Identifying and finding a tech person on your team is invaluable.
 On our end, LUNA has coordinated ASL and foreign language interpreters in the clients’ Zoom rooms, along with the Captioning Writers.
 To be successful, we all also needed a measure of luck, patience, and faith in ourselves!

 Virtual is Here to Stay

-Even if in-person meetings can return in 2021, a hybrid model incorporating virtual conferences will likely emerge; the high cost of face-to-face meetings is now divided by the number of people an on-site conference used to reach.
+Even as in-person meetings return in 2021, a hybrid model incorporating virtual conferences will likely remain; the high cost of face-to-face meetings is now divided by the number of people an on-site conference used to reach.
 After ten months of working alongside virtual event planners, it has become known that a company’s business and messaging can be conducted and shared very effectively by a quick click on a link that connects everyone globally.
 Expense accounts become non-existent in the virtual environments.

 In joint partnerships, LUNA and our clients are figuring out together what we need, and how we can find a solution to meet our client’s vision for their event.

 LUNA recognizes the pandemic has created isolation, loneliness, and mounting loss.
 It all is honored and remembered.
 But some of us have been fortunate to have our world open up in many expanding and novel ways even if we are sitting at our dining room table.